rcmcooperative/partner-TOSI/docs/diagnosis/objectives/community-mapping.md

 #### Grants vs awards
 - Grants are project applications
-- Awards are track record of accompliments
+- Awards are track record of accompaniments
     - Except Launchpad (UG)
         - Track record not reviewed
         - Comes from different budget envelopes
         - So listed in the "awards" page, but is actually more of a grant
 - Redid the initiative types to make the above practical distinctions clear
-    - previous category types based on TOSI's miro (the link for this is in [Luisa's notes](https://mcgill.sharepoint.com/:w:/r/sites/TOSI_Group/Shared%20Documents/Community%20Officer%20Initiatives/Open%20Scientist%20in%20Residence%20Program/2025/OSRP%20meeting%20notes_2025%20edition.docx?d=w87f3a01b43be4468990788f03f0c00d4&csf=1&web=1&e=L7NTxK), which I can't seem to access now... )
+    - previous category types based on TOSI's miro board of structure and initiatives (the link for this is in [Luisa's notes](https://mcgill.sharepoint.com/:w:/r/sites/TOSI_Group/Shared%20Documents/Community%20Officer%20Initiatives/Open%20Scientist%20in%20Residence%20Program/2025/OSRP%20meeting%20notes_2025%20edition.docx?d=w87f3a01b43be4468990788f03f0c00d4&csf=1&web=1&e=L7NTxK), which I can't seem to access now... )
     - New category types:
         - committee
         - training-education